-With that all being said, here are the most hilarious and best comedy manga I recommend checking out!
+With that all being said, here are my top comedy manga recommendations!

 Gintama by Hideaki Sorachi

-Gintama gets serious later on, and while its main character Gintoki is a lovable dope, he's a complete badass as well.
-It's a well-balanced series that is chock-full of sidesplitting as well as action-packed panels, but it has relatable characters and moments that will connect with you on a deeper level too.
+Gintama gets much more serious later on, and while its main character Gintoki is a lovable dope, he’s also a complete badass.
+For me, the manga strikes a perfect balance between laugh-out-loud moments and action-packed sequences, all while providing relatable characters and moments that will connect with you on a deeper level too.

 SKET Dance by Kenta Shinohara